 We provide transportation for all of our trips in 12 passenger vans with a few exceptions.
 We expect that the group will ride together.
 This is because an important part of our trip is giving participants a chance to get to know other people and the travel time allows great opportunities to do this.
 Traveling separately also often causes logistics issues and makes it more difficult to stay on track with time.
 Another perk, is that everyone can relax on the drive back, after a full day outdoors..

 You can register by clicking the "register now" link on the trip calendar or visiting the welcome desk at the campus recreation center.
 Trips can fill up fast, but if the trip you want to participate in is full, be sure to get on the waiting list in case a spot opens up.

 Current students, faculty, and staff members of UMass Lowell are eligible to participate in OAP trips and events.
 Students who are under 18 years of age must have forms signed by their parent/legal guardian before being eligible to participate in a trip.
 If you are unsure of your eligibility please contact us.

 Trip fees generally cover the following expenses: transportation, campsite fees, instruction, entrance fees, trip equipment, and some meals on overnight trips.
 Cancellations must be made 14 days prior to trip departure

 When a participant signs up on the wait list for a trip, they are indicating interest in participation in this trip.
-If a spot opens up on the trip, the first person on the waiting list will be contacted by the Outdoor Program Coordinator.
-They will have 2 days to complete their registration for the trip.
+Participants on the wait list are not charged for trip costs, although they may have entered their card information online.
+If a spot opens up on the trip, the first person on the waiting list will be contacted by OAP Staff.
+They will have set amount of time (1-2 days) to complete their registration for the trip before the next wait listed person is called.
 If they are no longer available to participate or do not complete their registration in 2 days, the spot will be opened up to the next person on the waiting list.